How disability services are delivered in South Australia

 - early intervention and developmental services for children and young people

 - therapy, including physiotherapy, occupational therapy, speech pathology and psychology

 - clinics and other specialist community health support services.

 National Disability Insurance Scheme (NDIS)

-The NDIS is a Commonwealth and state-funded scheme being introduced across Australia.
-State-funded services will continue to be provided to eligible adults and older children as the NDIS is rolled out.
+The NDIS is a Commonwealth- and state-funded scheme being introduced across Australia.
+State-funded services will continue to be provided to eligible people as the NDIS is rolled out.